molecule/molecule.github.io/_post/movies-watched.md

         link: https://www.alternateending.com/2012/03/the-rules-of-the-games.html
     -
         title: Spotlight
         review: Difficult subject matter.
 Fascinating portrayal of how "journalism" actually gets done.
 I was a little annoyed about how much emotional labor the only female reporter (Rachel McAdams) did, and how little initiative she seemed to have.
+Schreiber was unrecognizable and phenomenal.
         ratings: 2
         link: https://www.alternateending.com/2016/01/making-the-news.html